awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appsync-apikey.md

 ### Ref<a name="aws-resource-appsync-apikey-ref"></a>

-When you pass the logical ID of an `AWS::AppSync::ApiKey` resource to the intrinsic `Ref` function, the function returns the ARN of the API Key, such as `arn:aws:appsync:us-east-1:123456789012:apis/graphqlapiid/apikey/apikeya1bzhi`\.
+When you pass the logical ID of an `AWS::AppSync::ApiKey` resource to the intrinsic `Ref` function, the function returns the Arn of the API Key, such as `arn:aws:appsync:us-east-1:123456789012:apis/graphqlapiid/apikey/apikeya1bzhi`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.